ajinkyapatil026/high-risk-card-payment-gateway/README.md

 ## 📜 Changelog

+### v1.2.1
+- Fixed: Payment options not appearing on the "Pay for Order" page.

 ### v1.2.0
 - Automatically hide Stripe and Robinhood payment methods if the buyer is not from the US, as these options only support the US region.